 Over the past 25 years, Gary's entrepreneurial vision has driven innovations in the way water and sanitation projects are delivered and financed, innovations that now serve as a model in the sector.

-White is a leading advisor in the water and sanitation space, counseling organizations such as the Michael & Susan Dell Foundation, MasterCard Foundation, PepsiCo Foundation, Hewlett Foundation, and Diageo on responses to the global water crisis.
-White is a founding board member of the Millennium Water Alliance and Water Advocates.
+Gary is a leading advisor in the water and sanitation space, counseling organizations such as the Skoll Foundation, MasterCard Foundation, PepsiCo Foundation, IKEA Foundation, and the Caterpillar Foundation on responses to the global water crisis.
+Gary is a founding board member of the Millennium Water Alliance and Water Advocates.

 Gary was selected as a Skoll Foundation Social Entrepreneur in 2009 and a Schwab Foundation Social Entrepreneur in 2012.
 In 2011, he was named to the TIME 100 list of the world’s most influential people.
 In 2014 he was named to the World Economic Forum’s Global Agenda Council on Water.

 Gary’s educational credentials include three degrees in Civil and Environmental Engineering from the University of North Carolina at Chapel Hill and the Missouri University of Science & Technology.